What is the definition of alcohol addiction?

 - Irritability and severe fluctuations in mood

-- Making excuses for drinking such as to relax, deal with stress or feel normal
+- Making excuses for excessive drinking such as to relax, deal with stress or to feel normal

 - Becoming socially reclusive and isolated from friends and family

-- Drinking alone, or hiding the habit from those around you
+- Drinking alone or hiding the habit from a close loved one or family member

-Some warning signs that you might have an alcohol addiction include:
+Other warning signs that someone might have a drinking problem include: